- What’s Missing from Conventional Mental Healthcare - April 17, 2016

 If you’re following the much-needed trend toward holistic healthcare, you’re likely frustrated that western medical doctors aren’t taught nutrition in medical school.
-We certainly should be bothered by this, but we should be equally as upset that mental health therapists (counselors, social workers, psychologists, psychiatrists) aren’t taught nutrition, either.
+We certainly should be bothered by this, but we should be equally as upset that mental health therapists (counselors, social workers, psychologists, psychiatrists) aren’t taught nutrition, either, despite numerous studies showing the impact food has on mental health.

 Since the mind and body are interconnected, any healthcare professional who has only been trained to treat the mind, or only the body, has received sub-optimal training.